 Registration is not required.
 Everyone is welcome.

-Join us as we celebrate the International Year of Island Biodiversity at MUN Botanical Garden.
+2014 is the International Year of Island Biodiversity and on May 22, Biodiversity Day, we are celebrating at MUN Botanical Garden.
 Salmonier Nature Park and MUN's Ocean Sciences Centre will join the Botanical Garden in offering a full day of programs, activities and nature hikes which explore our province's unique biodiversity.

-Learn all about the boreal biodiversity of Newfoundland from Salmonier Nature Park.
+Learn all about our provinces’ local mammals from Salmonier Nature Park, including what to do when you encounter a coyote or bear.
 Nature Park staff will be on hand to answer all your questions and to show their fascinating collection of “Touch Table Items”.

-Join Botanical Garden education staff for special biodivesity nature hikes, including the special plants and environments we have here on the island of Newfoundland.
-Check out some plants upclose under a microscope and meet some of of the non-native critters who live in our field centre.
+Botanical Garden education staff will host special biodiversity nature hikes, including the special plants and environments we have here on the island of Newfoundland.
+Check out some plants up close under a microscope and meet some of the non-native critters who live in our field centre.

 The United Nations proclaimed May 22 the International Day for Biological Diversity (IDB) to increase understanding and awareness of biodiversity issues.
 This is a day to reflect on the state and value of biodiversity.
 The theme Water and Biodiversity was chosen to coincide with the United Nations designation of 2014 as the International Year of Island Biodiversity.